francescoTheSantis/Variational-Concept-Embedding-Model/README.md

    python main.py
    ```

+**Important Notes:**
-**Important Note:** We utilize the `wandb` logger to monitor and track the training process across different configurations.
+- We utilize the `wandb` logger to monitor and track the training process across different configurations.
 To successfully run the code, you must either connect to a `wandb` account or modify the code to remove the logger if you prefer not to use it.

-Additionally, we use Hydra to manage different configurations.
+- Additionally, we use Hydra to manage different configurations.
 To perform different experiments, you need to modify the `sweep.yaml` file located in the `config` folder.